Table Of Contents

 - A free, safe, and convenient option of birth control

 How Do I Know If Breastfeeding Is The Right Method For Me?

-To know if it is right for you it is important you read through the most commonly asked questions below.
+To know if it’s right for you, read through the most commonly asked questions below.

 There are some limitations to breastfeeding as a birth control option but it is natural, safe, and free.